 Hiring subcontractors that are uninsured can pose a significant liability to your organization.

 Anyone working independently for your organization needs to be covered for work injuries.
-An independent contractor working alone may or may not carry workers’ comp insurance.
+An independent contractor working alone may or may not carry workers’ compensation insurance.

 If contractors say they have coverage, you’ll need to get certificates of insurance at the time they are engaged.
 Your SFM premium auditor will look for these certificates at the time of your premium audit.
 If a subcontractor does not provide a certificate of insurance for work comp, we will typically include their

-Some entity types with no employees may not be required to carry workers’ compensation insurance, and if this is the case then you’ll need to get insurance certificates for general liability with adequate minimum limits of coverage.
+Some entity types with no employees may not be required to carry workers’ compensation insurance.
+If this is the case then you’ll need to get insurance certificates for general liability with adequate minimum limits of coverage.